akaraman85/time-convert/README.md

 ## Usage

-1. Enter a Unix timestamp (in seconds or milliseconds)
+1. Enter a timestamp (in seconds or milliseconds)
 2. Select a target timezone from the dropdown
 3. Click "Convert Timestamp" to see the results
 4. View the converted time in your local timezone, selected timezone, and UTC